-It may be that the website contains other things that are of value such as the customer leaving their email address to sign up to an email newsletter.
-In this case it may be useful with a more complex definition of a conversion where contact us forms and newsletter signups are attributed different $ values and the total summed up.
+It may be that the website contains other things that are of value such as the customer leaving their email address to sign up for an email newsletter.
+In this case, it may be useful with a more complex definition of a conversion where contact us forms and newsletter signups are attributed different $ values and the total summed up.

 Connecting it all up to create a system of record

 The final piece of a good advertising setup is to connect the data from your advertising with your analytics data to calculate your metrics and evaluate your campaigns.
 This becomes your system of record for your advertising.
 There are two key components that this system of record should contain:

 - A table with the performance of all ads channels and campaigns

 - Graphs for each key metric